 Composite patches are often used to repair and reinforce damage on structures.
 Due to poor consolidation on the repaired area it is usually not possible to inspect the underlying structure.
 The WAND sensor can be embedded underneath a composite patch enabling the inspection to be performed on the repaired area.

 Performing NDT measurements on large structures or difficult to reach structures can require significant skilled manpower, equipment and time.
 Once the WAND sensor is fixed to a structure, the measurement can be made remotely with the WAND probe fitted to a unmanned vehicle (such as a crawler or drone).

 Bamboo is leading the technical development of the embedded sensor technology which he developed over the course of his PhD and post-doctoral research.

 Anthony is a reader at the University of Bristol and worked on the development of the embedded sensor technology.
 He is a member of the British Institute for NDT technical committee.

-Paul is a professor at the University of Bristol and a recognized international expert in the NDT field.
+Paul is a professor at the University of Bristol and a recognized expert in NDT.
 He has previous experience of working in spinout companies and commercialisation of NDT technology.

-Matt has extensive experience in developing early stage companies and is a commercialisation manager at the University of Bristol.
-He has undertaken commercial roles and directorships in a variety of engineering companies.
+Matt has extensive experience in developing early stage companies and has undertaken commercial roles and directorships in a variety of engineering companies.

 Chris is a successful entrepreneur who has successfully grown three start-ups in to multi-million pound business and won several fast growth awards including the Deloitte & Touche Fast 50 and Sunday Times Techtrack 100 winner.